Yoast/wordpress-seo/packages/README.md

 - [@yoast/style-guide](style-guide)
   - A combination of style constants and functions that can be used to conform to the Yoast corporate identity.
 - [eslint-config-yoast](eslint)
-  - ESLint configuration for Yoast projects.
+  - The ESLint configuration for Yoast projects.
 - [yoast-components](yoast-components) *[deprecated. replaced by [@yoast/components](packages/components)]*
   - All-purpose React components.
 - [yoastseo](yoastseo) *[Replaces [YoastSEO.js](https://github.com/yoast//yoastseo.js)]*